malachispencer/makers-bnb/README.md

 1) Visit the [MakersBnB website](https://makersbnb-ms.herokuapp.com/).
 2) Curious to see what's on MakersBnB before signing up?
 Check out the inventory of listings with the link below the sign up form.
 3) To make a booking request, or list your own space, sign up!
+4) For the best user experience, use MakersBnB in Chrome, Firefox or Edge!

 ## Setting Up The Database